 Starting at $199, the Apple Watch Series 3 is a more affordable smartwatch option than the Series 6 and SE for iPhone users.
 The size options are smaller and the bezels are thicker, and you won't get ECG or SpO2 readings, but it's still a good choice for the price.

 When you compare the Apple Watch 6 vs, Apple Watch 3 or Apple Watch SE vs. Apple Watch 3, you'll find you don't sacrifice too much for the older version's lower price.
 You still get a heart rate monitor, GPS, 8GB of storage with offline support for Apple Music playlists.
 This watch is also water-proof if you like to track your swims, and many of the best software features found in the Apple Watch Series 6 are also found in the Series 3.
-Check out our Apple Watch Series 3 vs. Fitbit Charge 4 face-off to see the benefits you'll get with Apple's smartwatch over a traditional fitness tracker, too.
+Check out our Fitbit Versa 3 vs. Apple Watch 3 face-off to see the benefits you'll get with Apple's smartwatch over Fitbit's.